 Adding Image Borders in WordPress: Three Simple Ways

-Adding borders to pictures shouldn’t be difficult for the simple-life enthusiasts.
+Adding borders to pictures shouldn’t be difficult for simple-life enthusiasts.

 And it isn’t.

-There are many good WordPress beginner articles for beginners that provide detailed tutorials on how to add borders to photos.
-Some techniques are simple and some not so easy.
-I tried a few methods and have come with the following three easy ways to add margins that the beginners can easily use:
+There are many good WordPress beginner articles for beginners that provide detailed tutorials on adding borders to photos.
+Some techniques are simple and some are not so easy.
+I tried a few methods and have come up with the following three easy ways to add margins the beginners can easily use: